zrlfba/risk-atlas-nexus/README.md

 ## Features
 - 🏗️📊 An ontology has been provided, that combines the AI risk view (taxonomies, risks, actions) with an AI model view (AI systems, AI models, model evaluations) into one coherent schema
-- 📚⚠️ AI Risks were collected from IBM AI Risk Atlas, IBM Granite Guardian, MIT AI Risk Repository, NIST Artificial Intelligence Risk Management Framework: Generative Artificial Intelligence Profile, the AI Risk Taxonomy (AIR 2024), and OWASP Top 10 for Large Language Model Applications
+- 📚⚠️ AI Risks were collected from IBM AI Risk Atlas, IBM Granite Guardian, MIT AI Risk Repository, NIST Artificial Intelligence Risk Management Framework: Generative Artificial Intelligence Profile, the AI Risk Taxonomy (AIR 2024), the AILuminate Benchmark, Credo's Unified Control Framework, and OWASP Top 10 for Large Language Model Applications
 - 🔗📌 Mappings are proposed between the taxonomies and between risks and actions
 - 🐍🔍 Use the python library methods to quickly explore available risks, relations and actions
 - 🚨🧐 Use the python library methods to detect potential risks in your usecase